19 Climatology of the atmosphere

 \[ \begin{align} \psi\left(\phi, \lambda, z, t\right) = \newoverline{\psi}\left(\phi, \lambda\right) + \psi'\left(\phi, \lambda, z, t\right). \end{align} \]

-By comparing with the equations (17.4) - (17.6) one finds that zonal means are Reynolds means.
-Here one limits oneself to $\psi = p, T, u, v, w$.
-Asymmetries in the properties of the earth's surface (orography, roughness, radiation properties) lead to asymmetries in the climatology; such effects are not taken into account here.
+By comparison with Eqs.
+(17.4) - (17.6) one finds that zonal means are Reynolds means.
+Here one restricts oneself to $\psi = p, T, u, v, w$.
+Asymmetries in the properties of the Earth's surface (orography, roughness, radiative properties) lead to asymmetries in the climatology; such effects are not taken into account here.

 19.1 Hadley circulation

-Imagine an earth without obliquity, i.e. an earth without seasons.
-This would have an energy supply in the short wave range in the tropics
+Imagine an Earth without obliquity, i.e. an Earth without seasons.
+In the short-wave range it would receive, in the tropics, an energy supply

 \[ \begin{align} S_\text{in} = \frac{S_0}{4\pi}\cos\left(\phi\right) > 0. \end{align} \]